Mt. SAC Important Message

 • Perform patient assessments, including recording of clinical history and physical/mental status evaluation.

-• Adapt radiographic procedures in response to societal, cultural, and individual patient factors.
+• Adapt radiographic procedures to societal, cultural, and individual patient factors.

 • Perform patient assessments, including recording of clinical history and physical/mental status evaluation.